marcodpt/paw/README.md

  - strings should handle null case in formatter
  - filter with multiple same itens
  - disable whole fields
- - when input is wrong typeahead is not handling correct blur
  - documentation

 ## Contributing